zben/soshort/readme.md

 ## SoShort - A simple bit.ly clone

-This project is a response to a code challenge.
+This project is a response to a code challenge. [demo site](http://soshort.heroku.com)

 ### Technical Details
 * check short url does not already exist through ajax